ericfzhu/reading-gist/README.md

 ### Background
-The nature of this project may seem fairly manual, that's due to the fact that Goodreads is no longer issuing new API tokens and I wanted a way to showcase what I'm currently reading
+If you're wondering why this project seems oddly manual, that's due to the fact that Goodreads is no longer issuing new API tokens and I wanted a way to showcase what I'm currently reading. 😔